Domains and Classifying Topoi: Quasi-coherence and sober spaces

 \begin{remark}[Spectra are replete] Recall the notion of \emph{replete} type given by \citet{hyland1990first}: $X$ is said to replete when it is right orthogonal to any map that $\I$ is right orthogonal to.
 Throughout the paper, by right orthogonality we always mean the \emph{internal} notion: $X$ is right orthogonal to a map $f$ iff the restriction map $X^f$ is an equivalence.
 Thus, an object is replete iff it belongs to the smallest internal localisation class containing $\I$.
 In particular, replete objects form an exponential ideal.
 This implies a spectrum $\spec A$ as an equaliser of powers of $\I$ will also be replete. \end{remark}

-We will now define quasi-coherent algebras and affine spaces as the \emph{fixed points} of the adjunction in \Cref{specrightadj}:
+We will now define spatial algebras and sober spaces as the \emph{fixed points} of the adjunction in \zcref{specrightadj}:

-\begin{definition}[Quasi-coherent algebra] An $\I$-algebra $A$ is said to be \emph{quasi-coherent} when it is a fixed point of the adjunction $\opens \dashv \spec$, i.e.\ the component $\iota_A\colon A \to \opens \spec A$ of the counit is an equivalence of $\I$-algebras. \end{definition}
+\begin{definition}[Spatial algebra] An $\I$-algebra $A$ is said to be \emph{spatial} when it is a fixed point of the adjunction $\opens \dashv \spec$, i.e.\ the component $\iota_A\colon A \to \opens \spec A$ of the counit is an equivalence of $\I$-algebras. \end{definition}

 We emphasise that the equivalence $A \cong \opens\spec A$ is not only an equivalence of types, but an equivalence of $\I$-algebras.
 This implies that the algebraic structure on $A$ can be viewed as pointwise induced by that on $\I$.